electron/electron/docs/api/crash-reporter.md

     * Only string properties are send correctly.
     * Nested objects are not supported.

+## crashReporter.getLastCrashReport()

+Returns the date and ID of last crash report, when there was no crash report sent or the crash reporter is not started, `null` will be returned.

 # crash-reporter payload

 The crash reporter will send the following data to the `submitUrl` as `POST`: